 - Reinstall and tighten the 14mm upper shock mounting nuts to 26-30ft-lbs. - Reinstall the lower shock mounting washer.
-It will align with the grooves in the lower shock mounting stud. - Reinstall and tighten the 19mm lower shock mounting nut to 96-116ft-lbs.
+It will align with the grooves in the lower shock mounting stud. - Reinstall and tighten the 19mm lower shock mounting nut to 62-73ft-lbs.

-- Inspect the spring perch inside the rear lower control arm to ensure it is fully seated and positioned correctly. - The first image shows the spring perch misplaced and not fully seated. - The second image shows the spring perch correctly positioned and fully seated. - The following install pictures feature a prototype black CS lowering spring.
-Install will be identical to the blue production springs. - Swap the upper spring perch from the OEM spring to the rear CorkSport lowering spring. - For easy identification, the top of the CS spring is smaller in diameter and will fit snugly on the OEM upper spring perch. - There is a sticker labeling the spring for use at CS.
+- Inspect the spring perch inside the rear lower control arm. - The first image shows the spring perch misplaced and not fully seated. - The second image shows the spring perch correctly positioned and fully seated. - Ensure your lower spring perch is fully seated and positioned correctly. - Swap the upper spring perch from the OEM spring to the rear CorkSport lowering spring. - For easy identification, the top of the CS spring is smaller in diameter and will fit snugly on the OEM upper spring perch. - There is a sticker labeling the spring for use at CS.
 These stickers are sometimes placed upsidedown.
 Do not use this sticker to orient the spring. - (i) If desired, the stickers can be removed with the help of some brake parts cleaner or acetone.